AriT000/ActiveDirectoryHack/README.md

 Taking this further, we can run psexec if we have it installed to launch a shell for THEPUNISHER, giving us complete access.

+Mitigation:

+As far as I know, you can mitigate this by changing the Kerberos Ticket Granting Ticket (KRBTGT) password *TWICE* to prevent the takeover.
+Change the password twice because of Microsoft's password history settings.

 #

 <p align="center">